RichiH/vcsh/INSTALL.md

 # Other stuff #

-To clean up the generated manpag, run
+To clean up the generated manpage, run

     make clean